 I love quinoa with chicken, especially my recipe for Smoky Lemon Paprika Quinoa, so I thought I’d combine the two.

 To be honest, I wasn’t even going for a fried chicken vibe, which was simply because I didn’t know the quinoa could have this effect.
 However, one bite in and I literally thought to myself, “OMG, it’s fried chicken!”
 Gluten-free fried chicken, that is!

 I’m thinking this gluten-free fried chicken would be perfect to serve with my Asparagus Parmesan Salad (pictured below) for a small gathering of friends this weekend.

 Whether your guests are gluten-free or not, this would be a scrumptious meal.My 13-year-old son absolutely devours the quinoa crusted chicken, which makes me so happy.
-He has Celiac Disease and I’m therefor always creating new gluten-free recipes for him to try.
-He’s a tough crowd, so when licked his fingers after having this gluten-free fried chicken, I knew it’s successful.
+He has Celiac Disease and I’m therefore always creating new gluten-free recipes for him to try.
+He’s a tough crowd, so when he licked his fingers after having this gluten-free fried chicken, I knew it’s successful.

 Enjoy every last, delicious bite of this quinoa crusted fried chicken.

 This Gluten-Free Quinoa Crusted Fried Chicken recipe is so delicious you would never guess it's a light and healthy version of fried chicken.

 - 4 (approximately 8-ounce) chicken breasts, boneless, skinless